 A rare condition in which nerves are squeezed and compressed as a result of the vertebra in the lower spine moving out of its natural position.

 Impact to your body from things like falls and car accidents can also cause damage to the spine.
 It’s common for people to need whiplash treatment after even minor car accidents.

-Consistent chiropractic care is needed in order to restore the spine and our overall health.
-There are also some changes that you can make in order to take pressure off of your back, such as:
+Care is needed in order to restore the spine and our overall health.
+There are also some changes that you can make in order to take pressure off of your back, such as

 - Using lightweight shoulder bags when carrying things at the office or at school.

 - Weight loss, and keeping within a healthy BMI.

 - Improving your fitness levels.

 - Seeking assistance if you have anxiety or depression.

 - Eating a nutritious diet that helps minimize inflammation.

 These practices help alleviate pressure on the nerves surrounding the spinal region, and can help reduce your lower back pain.
 If you continue to experience pain symptoms, we can help.
 We provide free screenings to all of our new patients, and our highly qualified and experienced team will look after your back problems with care.
 Call Heart and Hand Chiropractic today at (970) 377-3557 or contact us to schedule an appointment.